 6. The ACH Sends Funds To Your Bank

-Once the ACH receives the funds, the US Federal Reserve manages the process of transferring funds between the payor bank and the payee bank.
-Once the funds are received in your account, you’re free to access them, transfer them, or spend them however you’d like.
+Once the ACH receives the funds, the US Federal Reserve manages the process of transferring funds between the payer bank and the payee bank.
+Once the funds are received in your account, you can access them, transfer them, or spend them however you’d like.

 How Long Do ACH Payments Take & When Do ACH Payments Post?